School Profile

 School History

 The school eventually moved into a more permanent facility on present-day Camp Lester (then called Camp Kuwae) consisting of two Quonset huts.
-Missonary parents who started the school were aware that many other parents desired a Christian, English-language education at an affordable price.
+Missionary parents who started the school were aware that many other parents desired a Christian, English-language education at an affordable price.
 Believing that every child deserved an opportunity to receive an education taught from a Biblical perspective, the missionaries decided to open the doors of the school to any child, regardless of religious affiliation.

-Always looking forward to the future, OCSI purchased land on "Hacksaw Ridge" in Urasoe City, a site of fierce fighting during the Battle of Okinawa in WWII.
+Looking forward to the future, OCS purchased land on Hacksaw Ridge in Urasoe City, a site of fierce fighting during the Battle of Okinawa in WWII.
 By 1965 students moved into a new, larger school facility.
-This expansion led to OCSI celebrating its first commencement when the graduating class of 1969 received their diplomas.
+This expansion led to OCS celebrating its first commencement when the graduating Class of 1969 received their diplomas.

 Benefits